-Unraveling the regulatory principles of embryogenesis through systems-level
+Unraveling the regulatory principles of embryogenesis through systems-level analyses using in situ, single-cell approaches

 Our team is dedicated to uncovering the intricacies of embryogenesis - the remarkable transformation of a single cell into a complete organism – through the lens of the C. elegans model.
 We adopt a cell-centric perspective on development, treating individual cells as functional and regulatory units, and employing systems biology strategies to decode the underlying regulatory mechanisms.
 Instead of focusing on specific genes, pathways, or processes, our research is driven by two core inquiries: How does genome information specify cellular states?
 And how do cellular states influence developmental functions?
 To tackle these questions, we utilize a multidisciplinary approach that integrates genetics, live-embryo imaging, functional genomics, phenomics, and systems biology.
 Our long-term goal is to understand the regulation of embryogenesis at the systems level.